pdxparrot/assets/SETUP.md

 * If using Spine, download the latest Spine-Unity package (currently 4.1+) and import it
   * Assets/Spine* must be added to the .gitignore to prevent committing this
     * **TODO:** this should already be done in the common .gitignore
-  * The Assembly Definition and it's meta file will need to be force added to source control
+  * All of the Assembly Definitions and their meta files will need to be force added to source control
-    * If the Assembly Definition does not exist, your version is too old!
+    * If the Assembly Definitions do not exist, your version is too old!
-  * Make sure to enable Spine in the PDX Party Parrot Project Settings
+  * Make sure to enable Spine in the PDX Party Parrot Project Settings and add the assembly definitions to the Core asmdef
 * **TODO:** If using NavMesh, ...
   * Add com.unity.ai.navigation package
     * Project should add this but if it fails it needs to be added by name until it stops being hidden